S3sc0/SecDojo-Windows-Labs/machine-1/README.md

 ....
 ```

-Even though we didn't find a text-format passwords, there was a part of NTLM hash **`NT: 78f9261c7b0f08bd9a3b3b13340e4c2a`** which we could use in our Pass-The-Hash attack using **psexec.py** tool.
+Even though we didn't find a text-format passwords, there was a part of NTLM hash **`NT:78f9261c7b0f08bd9a3b3b13340e4c2a`** which we could use in our Pass-The-Hash attack using **psexec.py** tool.

 ![](./Figure%2004.png)
 **Figure 4:** *Inside the windows machine*

-## Flag
+## Root Flag
-After navigating to the Administator's desktop I found our flag: **`Dumped_Sesco-xaaxzdlfy4zjwjs5ln0nfvmtwqqhlwy4`**
+After navigating to the Administator's desktop I found our flag.

+**`Dumped_Sesco-xaaxzdlfy4zjwjs5ln0nfvmtwqqhlwy4`**